 Tea tree oil

 Tea tree oil is a natural, biodegradable antiseptic that can be useful for treating minor cuts and wounds.
-However, it may not be strong enough to kill viruses and more powerful bacteria.
+It may not be strong enough to kill viruses and more powerful bacteria, though.